kanidm/kanidm/kanidm_book/src/security_hardening.md

     chown root:root /data/server.toml
     chmod 644 /data/server.toml

+Note that the example commands all run inside the docker container.

-You can then use this to run the kanidm server in docker with a user:
+You can then use this to run the Kanidm server in docker with a user:

     docker run --rm -i -t -u 1000:1000 -v kanidmd:/data kanidm/server:latest /sbin/kanidmd ...